Are you a reporter looking to interview Kivi for a story? Please call or text 336-870-0251.

 What I Know, I’ve Learned As a . . .

 Do-It-Yourself Nonprofit Marketer.
-As a staff member, volunteer, board member, and consultant, I’ve helped dozens of nonprofits large and small, community-based and nationwide, to get the word out about their work; recruit new members, donors, and volunteers; and develop creative strategies that worked, all on limited financial and staffing resources.
+As a staff member, volunteer, board member, and consultant, I’ve helped scores of nonprofits large and small, community-based and nationwide, to get the word out about their work; recruit new members, donors, and volunteers; and develop creative strategies that worked, all on limited financial and staffing resources.
 I wouldn’t know what to do with a million dollar budget.
 I’m used to working in the four and five-figure ranges.

 Writer and Trainer.
 I’m really good at taking loads of information and boiling it down into the essentials, whether it’s creating a two-page white paper out of mountains of research or writing a short, inspirational donor profile based on a rambling hour-long interview.
-I’ve used these same skills to create highly rated webinars, in-person workshops, and e-books that nonprofits in all 50 states and more than two dozen countries have used to improve their own communications.
+I’ve used these same skills to create highly rated webinars, in-person workshops, and e-books that nonprofits in all 50 states and more than 30 countries have used to improve their own communications.

 Grantmaker and Grantseeker.
 In positions as a federal agency grant manager and foundation project director, I oversaw the distribution of millions of dollars in grants to nonprofits.
 As a nonprofit project director, volunteer board member, and consultant, I’ve also written scores of successful grant applications.
 I understand what it’s like to be on both sides of the proposal.

 Board Member.
 I’ve served as board president, vice president, treasurer, secretary, and regular ol’ board member for several different nonprofit organizations.
 (I'm currently on the board of Women Advance.)
 I appreciate the big picture and the minutiae of running successful nonprofit organizations.